teancom/codex/aws.md

-`safe` supports a handy import/export feature that can be used to move credentials securely between Vaults, without touching disk, which is exactly what we need to migrate from our proto-Vault to our real one:
+`safe` supports a handy import/export feature that can be used to move credentials securely between Vaults, without touching disk, which is exactly what we need to migrate from our dev-Vault to our real one:

 ```